Choosing the Best Light Box for Tracing or Drawing

 Drawing and tracing without using a light box is a bit like trying to paint on a canvas, without using an easel: you can do it, but it’s unpractical.
 Sure, all you need to draw is your pencil and a sheet of paper, but the subtle nuances of your artistry might get lost without proper daylight illumination.

-Not to be confused with a drawing tablet, a drawing light box provides a surface that is evenly backlit by LEDs.
+Not to be confused with a light table, a drawing light box provides a surface that is evenly backlit by LEDs.
 It enables artists to draw with enhanced accuracy, regardless of their environment.
 Whether you are in a design studio, in a coffee shop, on a train or at school, you can use a light box to get the right brightness for your material.

 You can also use a light box to trace a picture onto a non-transparent (still translucent) piece of paper such as drawing paper, sketch paper, watercolor paper, canson paper or stained glass paper.
 This is great news for people such as illustrators, who can use tracing light boxes to ink a comic strip directly from the pencil sketch, without the need for tracing paper or carbon paper.

-In addition to being great for drawing and tracing, light boxes – often referred to as light pads, boards or tables – can be used by photographers to view slides or negatives.
+In addition to being great for drawing and tracing, light boxes – often referred to as light pads of light boards – can be used by photographers to view slides or negatives.
 They can be quite useful for other purposes, such as scrapbooking and other creative activities, much like calligraphy, serigraphy, embroidery, quilling and more – the possibilities are truly endless!

 In short, drawing light boxes are a true game-changer for artists and designer, but how do you know which one’s right for you?